Use These 11 Business Facebook Page Tips For Success

 We love telling our clients to use this prime real estate to put a brief video.
 These videos are an easy way to disseminate a lot of information, and as a bonus are a way to gain metrics on views, visits, etc. Be sure to pick an attractive cover photo (or video).
 Since your cover photo (or video) takes up the most real estate above the fold on your Facebook Page, make sure you’re choosing one that’s high-quality and engaging to your visitors, like this video from BlakSheep’s Facebook Page:

 Since Facebook first launched the feature, the options for brands to add call-to-action buttons to their Facebook pages have vastly expanded.

 These are things like “Watch Video,” “Sign Up,” or “Book Now” — and each can be customized with a destination URL or piece of content of your choosing.

-This is a great way to drive more traffic to your website, or to get customers to take a desired action.
+This is a great way to drive more traffic to your website or to get customers to take the desired action.
 Learn how to craft the perfect CTA.